-To this day, this period of intensive practice is widespread in Theravadan Buddhism, and is observed in various forms in Tibetan Buddhism and in Zen as well.
-Here in the US, where hot summer weather is more problematic than monsoons, it often seems to have evolved into periods of intensive practice that occur in the Fall and/or the Spring.
+To this day, this period of intensive practice is widespread in Theravadan Buddhism.
+It is observed in various forms in Tibetan Buddhism and Zen as well.
+Here in the US, where hot summer weather is more problematic than monsoons, the rain's retreat seems to have evolved into periods of intensive practice that occur in the Fall and/or the Spring.

-At Insight Meditation Society in Barre, MA, the Rain's Retreat has become the 3 Month Course, a meditation intensive that begins in September each year.
-One year, I joined that retreat for the entire month of October.
+At Insight Meditation Society in Barre, MA, the Rain's Retreat has become The Three Month Course, a meditation intensive that begins in September each year.
+In 1991, I joined that retreat for the entire month of October.

 My mind got really quiet.
 Really...really....quiet.

 Being speechless for weeks and weeks left me speechless.
 In Silence, a deep sense of awe emerged.
 To a mind freed from the fetters of thought, it became self-evident that the wind whispering through the trees said all there was to say about the nature of Reality.